mrknmc/ug4/slip/report.md

 ## Back-end Service

-### API
+### RESTful API

-We built an application program interface (API) that the Android application as well as the web client use to create, update or delete objects in the database.
+We built a RESTful API that the Android application as well as the web client use to create, update or delete objects in the database.
+They do this with requests that may also contain JSON data to predefined endpoints.
 For example, these are the API endpoints for actions concerning users:

 `POST <host>/api/user`